-Introduction to Data Reconciliation?
+Introduction to Data Reconciliation [Data Reconciliation Definition]

 Data Reconciliation (DR) is a verification step during or after data migration to cross-check if the target and source have the same data.

-Data Reconciliation happens almost in every industry and a very important aspect of software journey of an Industry.
+Data Reconciliation happens almost in every industry and a very important aspect of the software journey of an Industry.

 Reconciliation can happen from various legacy systems to a single target system.
 Data reconciliation is a form of audit or testing that should be done after or during a shift in the database.

-History of Data Reconciliation
+History of Data Reconciliation [what is data reconciliation]

 Data Validation and Reconciliation project started in 1960 that aims to measure the raw variables.
 Later in the same year, all unmeasured variables were also considered.

-During 1977 Stanley and Mah introduced Quasi steady-state dynamics that help to filter and parallel parameter estimation.
+In 1977 Stanley and Mah introduced Quasi steady-state dynamics that help to filter and parallel parameter estimation.

 Reason for Data Migration and Data Reconciliation